Skip to main content

 Throughout the course a full range of assessment techniques will be used.
 You could be assessed by examinations, including open-book examinations, practical assessments, assignments, briefs, essays, presentations (including group presentations), reports and portfolio building.

 Each module is formally assessed through, for example, examination, open-book test, individual and group presentation, essay, observation of practice, assessment of course work e.g. art portfolio, written report, reflective practice and portfolios of evidence.
-This formal assessment will count towards your module mark and feedback is usually given within 3 weeks following the submission of your formal submission of work.
+This formal assessment will count towards your module mark and feedback is usually given within 3 working weeks following the submission of your formal submission of work.

 Additionally, some lecturers will provide informal feedback, for example, following an examination they may choose to work through the exam paper in a tutorial.
 It should be noted that feedback is part of the ongoing learning cycle which is not limited to written feedback.
 Other forms of feedback include one-to-one meetings with a personal tutor, dissertation and project supervision meetings, a lecturer responding to learner questions or responses during topic or situation discussions.